Hossein-Molaeian/Speech-Emotion-Recognition/README.md

 - **Source**: [Toronto Emotional Speech Set (TESS)](https://www.kaggle.com/ejlok1/toronto-emotional-speech-set-tess)
 - **Details**: 2800 audio samples in WAV format recorded at 22050 Hz.
 Each sample is up to 3 seconds long.

+## Model

+- 1 LSTM layer with 256 units
+- 2 Dense layers with 128 and 64 units using ReLU activation
+- Dropout layers with a rate of 20% after each Dense layer
+- Output layer with 7 units using softmax activation
+- **Optimizer**: Adam
+- **Loss Function**: Categorical Cross-Entropy
+- **Training Duration**: 50 epochs with a batch size of 64

+## Performance

+- **Validation Accuracy**: 67%
+- **Strengths**: Good performance in detecting fear and neutral emotions.
+- **Weaknesses**: Lower performance in detecting pleasant surprise.

 ##